mortael/script.skinshortcuts/resources/docs/advanced/Managing widgets.md

 ## Returned properties

 For every widget that is selected, five properties will be added to the menu item.
-For widgets you have defined, or for defaults set via `<widgetdefaultnode />`, they will be the values you have defined.
+For widgets, you have defined, or for defaults set via `<widgetdefaultnode />`, they will be the values you have defined.

 All other widgets will return a widgetTarget property, which is designed to be used in the `target` element of a lists content tag.
 Other properties returned are:-